 Be careful what you say to your children.
 Watching Ray Harryhausen’s Jason and the Argonauts with his father, four-year-old Chuck Grieb asked how the skeletons “came alive”.
 His father’s answer, “They got skinny actors” led the boy to a quest for the truth and a lifelong love for the fantastic.

-Chuck has lost himself exploring The Garden Clan, a world populated with tiny faeries riding hummingbirds and sinister goblins building steam powered machines, in both his illustrations and in the form of Graphic Novels.
+Chuck has lost himself exploring The Garden Clan, a world populated with tiny faeries riding hummingbirds and sinister goblins building steam powered machines.
+The Goblin Twins, a 162 page novel which includes over 100 illustrations, is the first Garden Clan story to be published and is available now!

-His illustrative work has shown in venues including IX and the GenCon Art show and been recognized by esteemed institutions including: Spectrum Fantastic Art, The Society of Illustrators Los Angeles, Infected By Art, Society of Children’s Book Writers and Illustrators, Imagine FX, and Exposé.
+Chuck's illustrative work can be found in Magic the Gathering’s Bloomburrow set and has been recognized by a number of esteemed institutions including Spectrum Fantastic Art, Society of Illustrators Los Angeles, Infected By Art, Society of Children’s Book Writers and Illustrators, Imagine FX, and Exposé.